gammapy/gammapy/docs/overview.rst

 :ref:`gammapy.scripts <CLI>` (``gammapy`` command line tool).

-Note that in Gammapy, 2D image analyses are partly done with actual 2D images that don't have an energy axis (e.g. in :ref:`gammapy.detect <detect>`), and partly with 3D cubes with a single energy bin, e.g. for modeling and fitting, see the `2D map analysis tutorial <./tutorials/image_analysis.html>`__.
+Note that in Gammapy, 2D image analyses are partly done with actual 2D images that don't have an energy axis, and partly with 3D cubes with a single energy bin, e.g. for modeling and fitting, see the `2D map analysis tutorial <./tutorials/image_analysis.html>`__.

 For 1D spectral modeling and fitting, `~gammapy.modeling.models.Models` are